-Do not use this device outdoors.
-If you connect cables or devices that are outdoors to this device, see http://kb.netgear.com/000057103 for safety and warranty information.
+WARNING: Before connecting this switch to outdoor cables or devices, see https://kb.netgear.com/000057103 for safety and warranty information.

 Trademarks

 © NETGEAR, Inc., NETGEAR, and the NETGEAR Logo are trademarks of NETGEAR, Inc. Any non-NETGEAR trademarks are used for reference purposes only.